 The theme of this passage actually begins in Isaiah 44:24 and runs through Isaiah 45:13.
 It concerns God’s promise to restore Israel after the 70 years of captivity in Babylon had been completed (Jeremiah 29:10).
 In the passage God named Cyrus as Israel’s liberator even though Isaiah wrote this well before Cyrus was born.
 In Isaiah 45:1 God called Cyrus His anointed using a word that in English means “messiah” or “chosen one”.
 The passage includes a description of how Cyrus would subdue Babylon without a battle.

-In Isaiah 45:4 God admitted that Cyrus was not a believer, but in Isaiah 45:5 He said He would strengthen Cyrus anyway.
-Then, by way of introduction, God went on to describe Himself as if He was speaking directly to Cyrus, bringing his introduction to a close in Isaiah 45:13 with a repeat of both His promise to strengthen Cyrus and a reminder of the task He had set before him.
+In Isaiah 45:4 God admitted that Cyrus was not a believer, but in verse 5 He said He would strengthen Cyrus anyway.
+Then, by way of introduction, God went on to describe Himself as if He was speaking directly to Cyrus, bringing his introduction to a close in verse 13 with a repeat of both His promise to strengthen Cyrus and a reminder of the task He had set before him.